-NOTE: The rationale for this is that all players, except Wild Cards, must be an ATP member.
-Since one player of the team does not have a ranking the only way into the draw is via Wild Card.
+NOTE: The rationale for this is that all players, except Wild Cards, must be an ATP member or a registered player.
+Since one player of the team does not have a ranking, he is not eligible to register and therefore the only way into the draw is via Wild Card.